Liam Tindall

-Liam Tindall (born 27 September 2001) is an English professional rugby league footballer who plays as a er for London Broncos in the RFL Championship.
+Liam Tindall (born 27 September 2001) is an English professional rugby league footballer who plays as a er for the London Broncos in the RFL Championship.
 He has played for the England Knights at international level.

 He has previously played for the Leeds Rhinos and Hull FC in the Super League.
 Tindall has spent time on loan from Leeds at Doncaster and the Bradford Bulls.
 He also spent time on loan at Bradford from Hull.

 Career

 Leeds Rhinos

 Tindall made his Super League debut in round 14 of the 2020 Super League season for Leeds against the Catalans Dragons.

 Tindall scored his first Super League try in round 17 vs St Helens.

 Hull FC

 On 2 Oct 2023 it was reported he had signed for Hull FC on a 2-year deal.

 Bradford Bull (loan)

 On 9 May 2024 it was reported he had signed for the Bradford Bulls on a one-month loan.